nuuuwan/news_lk3_data/README.md

 *2025-09-25 05:42:00* · [`adaderanalk`](https://www.adaderana.lk/news/112889/heavy-showers-above-100mm-expected-in-parts-of-the-island-today) · `en`

-Showers will occur at times in the Western, Sabaragamuwa and North-western provinces and in the Galle, Matara, Kandy and Nuwara-Eliya districts today (25), the Department of Meteorology said.

-Heavy falls of about 100mm are likely at some places, the Met.
-Department added.
+Showers will occur at times in Western, Sabaragamuwa and North-western provinces and in Galle, Matara, Kandy and Nuwara-Eliya districts.
+Heavy falls of about 100 mm are likely at some places.

-A few showers may occur in the North-central province as well.

-Showers or thundershowers are likely at a few places in the Uva province and in the Ampara and Batticaloa districts after 2.00 p.m.
+Showers or thundershowers are likely at a few places in Uva province and in Ampara and Batticaloa districts after 2.00 p.m.

-Fairly strong winds of about 40-50kmph can be expected at times over the Western slopes of the central hills and in the Central, Northern, North-central and North-western provinces and in the Trincomalee and Hambantota districts.
+Fairly strong winds of about (40-50) kmph can be expected at times over Western slopes of the central hills and in Central, Northern, North-central and North-western provinces and in Trincomalee and Hambantota districts.

-Meanwhile, the general public has been requested to take adequate precautions to minimize damages caused by lightning and temporary localized strong winds during thundershowers.
+The general public is kindly requested to take adequate precautions to minimize damages caused by lightning and temporary localized strong winds during thundershowers.

 ◼️